-The CIC is excited to welcome Robert Royal as he discusses his book, “The God That Did Not Fail: How Religion Built and Sustains the West.”
+The CIC was excited to welcome Robert Royal to discuss his book, “The God That Did Not Fail: How Religion Built and Sustains the West.”
 This book is the first CIC book group pick of 2019!
 The CIC book group is managed by Linda Formella and Milton Grenfell.
 The group meets weekly at the CIC on Thursday from 12:45pm-1:30pm.
-Be sure to pick up your copy of “The God That Did Not Fail: How Religion Built and Sustains the West” and join us as we discuss the book and the group.
+Be sure to pick up your copy of “The God That Did Not Fail: How Religion Built and Sustains the West” at the CIC today.

 About the Book: